 What is Traditional Financing (recourse loans)?

-A recourse loan, or what most refer to as a traditional loan, seems to be the most common type of property financing.
-This could be due to a lack of knowledge of alternative financing strategies, as well as the fact that many banks do not offer alternative options.
-This type of loan is in the borrower’s name and is secured by collateral.
-Let’s take a look at a few more details, along with why traditional recourse loans are not popular with international investors:
+A recourse loan, or what most refer to as a traditional loan, seems to be the most common type of property financing used.
+The fact that investors go down this path more commonly could be due to a lack of knowledge of alternative financing strategies, as well as the fact that many banks don’t offer alternative options.
+A traditional loan is in the borrower’s name and typically secured by collateral.
+Let’s take a look at a few more details, along with why traditional recourse loans are not the best choice for international investors:

 You could be at risk of the lender coming after your personal assets when utilizing a recourse loan